jm59psut/A--PI/README.md

 To me as an Author and other people from the community (Moofmonkey for the API and most of the scripts base)

 ## Compatability
+Windows only for now.
-This script should be compatable with other script logic written in JS.
+This script should be compatable with other script logic written for D2JS.

 ## Contributing